wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 2. Preserving states or passing information across function invocations can be achieved by using a key-value store.
    Accesses to the KVS can be accelerated with a per-worker node cache.

+3. Individual functions can be addressed by assigning them global IDs and instance IDs within the DAG.
+A translation service translates the global and instance ID combination into the IP/port, which is known by the scheduler.

+4.

 **Comments:**

 1. Only static DAGs are supported, and it seems that the scheduler needs to plan ahead before the DAG starts execution.